eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 The following procedure copies an existing local project `myFirstNodeProject` over to the remote Codewind deployment:

 1\.
-Right-click the remote deployment and click the `Add existing project button`:
+Right-click your remote connection in the Codewind Explorer view and select `Add Existing Project`:

 ![Add existing project](./images/remoteeclipse/addExistingProject.png)